-Telstra was once Australia’s national telecommunications phone and mobile network provider until, beginning in 1997, the right-wing Australian government began selling the phone company off for cash.
+Telstra was once Australia’s national telecommunications mobile networks and phone provider until, beginning in 1997, the right-wing Australian government began selling the phone company off for cash.

 Today, Telstra is fully privatized and easily the biggest telecommunications company in the whole of Australia.